16 Most Stunning Sedona Sunset Spots in Arizona 2026

 2. Airport Mesa trail

 The Airport Mesa Trail, or Airport Loop Trail, is the most famous in Sedona.
-It’s a 5.1 km long trail covering important rocky structures like Cathedral Rock, Bell Rock, Elephant Rock, and the Courthouse Butte.
-The hike is moderate, and the elevation is low and gradual, but the rocky terrain can throw some unexpected challenges.
+It’s a 5.1 km trail that passes through important rocky formations such as Cathedral Rock, Bell Rock, Elephant Rock, and Courthouse Butte.
+The hike is moderate, with low, gradual elevation, but the rocky terrain can pose unexpected challenges.

-Easy car access has made this place a popular spot to view Sedona’s sunset or sunrise.
+Easy car access has made this place a popular spot to view Sedona’s sunrises and sunsets.
 Its panoramic view under the orange light of sunset is surreal.
 During weekends and holidays, it can be pretty crowded.

 Address: 483 Airport Rd, Sedona, AZ 86336, United States.